d4rkr00t/aik/README.md

 ```

 ### Custom templates

 By default, Aik uses built-in into the "[html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)" template,
 but it's easy to create your own.
-Just add HTML file with the same name as JavaScript file.
+Just add an HTML file with the same name as the JavaScript file.

 ```
 aik-test/